AdaCore/training_material/courses/ada_essentials/090_overloading/05-composition_of_equality.rst

 * Per RM 4.5.2(32/1)
 * For all non-limited types declared in language-defined packages
-* Thus you can safely ignore the issue for composite types defined by the language
+* Programmer can safely ignore the issue for composite types defined by the language

 -----------------------------------
 User-Defined Equality Composition